Privacy Notice

 Data Controller is defined by the ICO as a person who “determines the purposes and means of processing personal data.”

-Throughout the document, “we” and “us” refer to the Bath Couples Therapy Practice and its owner, Dr Eric Ryden, who is the designated Data Controller.
+Throughout the document, “we” and “us” refer to Psychologist Help Practice and its owner, Dr Eric Ryden, who is the designated Data Controller.
 “You”, “your” and “clients” refer to individuals using the service and the website, and who choose(-s) to disclose personal data.

 Our contact details